Milan Biševac: Paris Saint-Germain

 In the summer transfer window, Paris Saint-Germain renewed their interests in signing Biševac.
 On 25 July 2011, he signed a three-year contract with PSG for an undisclosed fee.
 On his move, he spoke out about feeling under pressure and said, "I got to know this at Red Star Belgrade, where fans could enter the dressing room to demand us to win.
 I'm not afraid of pressure.
 I prefer for there to be pressure, I am more focused and I perform better."

 In the opening game of the season, Biševac made his debut in a 1–0 loss against Lorient, playing 90 minutes.
 He soon became a regular player in the team, playing the first four games to start the season.
 After the arrival of centre back Diego Lugano, however, he lost his first team status.
 Incoming manager Carlo Ancelotti then shifted Biševac from central defence to right back, finding himself competing with natural right backs Christophe Jallet and Ceará.
 The arrival of Alex from Chelsea sent Biševac further down the pecking order at centre back.
 On 28 January 2012, Biševac opened his goalscoring account for PSG, netting the only goal in a 0–1 victory away to Brest.
 In the same month, he was awarded UNFP Player of the Month due to his impressive performances.
 He went on to make more appearances for the club, reverting to his nature centre back position towards the end of the season.

 At the start of the following season, PSG signed centre back Thiago Silva from Milan, leading to speculation that Biševac would leave the club, with Lyon confirming their interest in signing him.
 After rumours of the bid spread, PSG initially agreed only to sell him if Lyon agreed to send right back Anthony Réveillère in the opposite direction.
 PSG were motivated to sell him in order to free up one of the four prohibited non-EU spots after the club signed Brazilian winger Lucas from São Paulo.
 Just days after Biševac joined Lyon, league rivals Marseille stated their intent to sign him, but owner Margarita Louis-Dreyfus refused, stating the club didn't have enough money.

 Lyon

 In the summer of 2012, Biševac joined Lyon for a transfer fee of €2.75 million plus bonuses on a four-year contract.
 He made his debut coming on as a substitute in a 4–1 win over Troyes.
 He then played the full 90 minutes in the next game in a 1–1 draw against Evian.
 Since then, Biševac has formed a central defence partnership with Bakary Koné in the starting XI.

+He acquired French nationality by naturalization in 2012.